pedro-nlb/dotfiles/README.md

 Open a new terminal window.
 Change the current directory to the directory of the local repository.
 In our example, run

 ```
-cd /home/user/git/dotfiles
+cd /home/username/git/dotfiles
 ```

 Then pull the changes from GitHub by running the command

 ```
-git pull upstream master
+git pull origin master
 ```

-**Shortcut**: if *.bash_aliases* is one of the files that is taken from this repository, it is enough to run
+**Shortcut**: if *.bashrc* is one of the files that is taken from this repository, it is enough to run

 ```
-pulldots
+pull
 ```

 ### Push changes to GitHub